Exact Instability Margin Analysis and Minimum-Norm Strong Stabilization -- phase change rate maximization --: Conclusion

 \section{Conclusion}

-This paper examined the exact RIR condition motivated via robust instability analysis against stable perturbations and minimum norm strong stabilization.
-We have shown that the problem of finding the exact RIR may be turned into be a problem of maximizing the phase change rate at the peak frequency with a phase constraint.
-It has been proven that the supremum is attained by a first-order all-pass function, which yields conditions for which we can get the exact RIR in terms of the phase change rate.
+This paper examined the exact RIR condition motivated { by} robust instability analysis against stable perturbations and minimum-norm strong stabilization.
+We have shown that the problem of finding the exact RIR may be turned into { the} problem of maximizing the phase change rate at the peak frequency with a phase constraint.
+It has been proven that the supremum is attained by a constant or a first-order all-pass function, which yields conditions for which we can { find} the exact RIR in terms of the phase change rate.
 Two practical applications have been provided to demonstrate the effectiveness of our theoretical results in practice.

-An interesting future work to complete the exact RIR analysis may include investigating the case of polynomial instability (i.e., imaginary-axis poles with multiplicities larger than one) which is not treated in this paper.